austinjp/cookie-per-tag/README.md

 ## Use

+Check out the file `cookiepress_example.php` for a simple example.
+Note that you will need to include `wp-load.php` from Wordpress.

 Suggested uses might be to read the cookies in order to:

 * Generate links to related blog posts